 2020 CHMC MEETINGS Council's 2020 AGM AND Half-Yearly GM were cancelled due to the COVID-19 restrictions.

 While we could not meet face-to-face Council's communications to its members were ramped-up to ensure all our clubs were were kept well informed of important matters relating to their historic and classic motoring, all clubs were sent by email or post, and by phone when necessary, and via our bulletin, Dinkum Oil , relevant and vital information

 THE 2019 GENERAL MEETING (1/2 YEARLY) OF THE COUNCIL WAS HELD AT NEWCASTLE ON SATURDAY 26TH OCTOBER, 2019

-- Delegates unanimously supported the Committee's recommendation that $1,000 be donated to the CWA NSW's Disaster Relief Fund for drought aid.
+Minutes of the General Meeting have been distributed to all CHMC CLUBS.
+Delegates unanimously supported the Committee's recommendation that $1,000 be donated to the CWA NSW's Disaster Relief Fund for drought aid.